brandtkeller/Thermostat-Master/README.md

 * Start-up initialization
 * Empty database management
 * Populate all models completely (via DB and REST)
+* Add thermostatId and port to node table
+* Add thermostat function to get temperatures of all assigned nodes in DB
 * Runtime logic
 * Raspberry Pi GPIO integration
 * Multi-Master system